1.

 MIFA and the Sister City

-Relationship allows Miharu people to participate in home stays and English language study programs for LESS than the cost
+Relationship allow Miharu people to participate in home stays and English language study programs for LESS than the cost of

 Typical Summer English Homestay Programs cost between